Red Diesel Supplier – Nationwide Delivery

 Q: Is Gas Oil Illegal?

-A: No, although you can use gas oil illegally if you aren’t aware of the laws surrounding its proper use, gas oil can be bought and used legally in the UK.
+A: No, gas oil can be bought and used legally in the UK.
+Although you can use gas oil illegally if you aren’t aware of the laws surrounding its proper use.
+Click here for more info

 Q: Is Red Diesel Red?